-2) Gildas, a 6th century British cleric who wrote De Excidio et Conquestu Britanniae (On the Ruin and Conquest of Britain).
-He never mentions Arthur, although he states that his own birth was in the year of the siege of Mount Badon.
-The fact that he does not mention Arthur, and yet is our only historian of the 6th century, is an example of why many historians suspect that King Arthur never existed. http://www.fordham.edu/halsall/source/gildas.html
+First of all, we have Gildas, a 6th century Welsh cleric who wrote On the Ruin and Conquest of Britain and never mentions Arthur, even though he states that his own birth was in the year of the siege of Mount Badon.
+The fact that he does not mention Arthur, and yet is our only chronicler of the 6th century, is an example of why many historians assert that King Arthur never existed. http://www.fordham.edu/halsall/source/gildas.html

-6) The Annales Cambriae.
-This book is a Welsh chronicle compiled no later than the 10th century AD.
-It consists of a series of dates, two of which mention Arthur: “Year 72, The Battle of Badon, in which Arthur carried the cross of our Lord Jesus Christ on his shoulders for three days and three nights and the Britons were victors.
-Year 93, The Strife of Camlann in which Arthur and Medraut fell.”
-The early dates of the above works indicate little or no relation to the later English/French embellishments of Arthur, which Geoffrey of Monmouth popularized. http://www.fordham.edu/halsall/source/annalescambriae.html
+Finally, The Annales Cambriae is a Welsh chronicle compiled no later than the 10th century and which consists of a series of dates, two of which mention Arthur: “Year 72, The Battle of Badon, in which Arthur carried the cross of our Lord Jesus Christ on his shoulders for three days and three nights and the Britons were victors.”
+And the Year 93, The Strife of Camlann in which Arthur and Medraut fell.” http://www.fordham.edu/halsall/source/annalescambriae.html

 Later texts that are built on the above works, in chronological order, are: